gventer/SUN-DIC/README.md

 ### Starting the GUI

 1. Type `sundic` in the terminal to launch the GUI.
-2. Download the `planar_images` folder from this repository for example image data.
+2. Use the `copy-examples` command to copy a complete working example to the current working directory.
 3. Follow the workflow outlined on the left-hand side of the GUI.
 Hovering over any entry provides helpful tooltips.

 <img src="screenshots/settings.png" width="450"> <img src="screenshots/image_set.png" width="450"> <img src="screenshots/roi.png" width="450">